songololo/aiovectortiler/docs/plugins.md

 ### on_request(endpoint, request, **kwargs)

 Sent on request processing.
 If the hook returns a response, this response will be used and returned without calling the others hooks in the list nor the utilery view.

 Parameters:

 * **endpoint**: the targeted endpoint (one of `pbf`, `json`, `geojson`, `tilejson`)
 * **request**: the processed request.
-It's a [Werkzeug request instance](http://werkzeug.pocoo.org/docs/latest/wrappers/#werkzeug.wrappers.Request).
+It's a [aiohttp request instance](http://aiohttp.readthedocs.io/en/stable/web_reference.html#request).
 * ****kwargs** URL kwargs of the endpoint; for the tile endpoints: `recipe`, `names`, `z`, `x`, `y`.

 ### on_response(response, request)

 Sent on request processing.
 If the hook returns a response, this response will be used and returned instead of the normal response.

 Parameters:

 * **response**: the returned response.
-It's a [Werkzeug response instance](http://werkzeug.pocoo.org/docs/latest/wrappers/#werkzeug.wrappers.Response).
+It's a [aiohttp response instance](http://aiohttp.readthedocs.io/en/stable/web_reference.html#response).
 * **request**: the processed request.
-It's a [Werkzeug request instance](http://werkzeug.pocoo.org/docs/latest/wrappers/#werkzeug.wrappers.Request).
+It's a [aiohttp request instance](http://aiohttp.readthedocs.io/en/stable/web_reference.html#request).